pierre-rouleau/pel/doc/pel-manual.rst

   - ``pel-show-window-filename-or-buffer-name`` displays the name of the file or buffer used in the current window.
-  - ``pel-show-window-sizes`` displays the height and width of the current window.
+  - ``pel-show-window-info`` displays the height and width of the current window, whether the window is dedicated, fixed in size, etc...

 .. ---------------------------------------------------------------------------